 Grin of Audacity: ZoŽ.
 While she is legitimately scared shitless during Stuntman Mike's attack on their car, she bounces back from being thrown off the hood and even quips "Whew, that was a close one!" before suggesting that they all go after Mike.

 Halfway Plot Switch: Halfway through, the movie is filmed with a very different style, with very different characters, in a very different place.
 It was almost like watching a sequel in the middle of the first movie!
+The film itself foreshadows this plot switch.
+During the opening, the film briefly shows one of the films was originally called Thunder Bolt.
 Reading an interview with Tarantino reveals that this is actually exactly what's supposed to be going on.
-A bit of Truth in Television - the shoestring nature of the B-movie industry meant a lot of half-finished productions.
+A bit of Truth in Television — the shoestring nature of the B-movie industry meant a lot of half-finished productions.
 These might be finished by an entirely different crew, or by just editing in footage from another unrelated half-finished production.
 Monster A-Go Go is a classic example of this technique going utterly wrong.

 Abernethy: What?
 You've never watched John Hughes movies?